shaileshp51/sampdi3dv2/README.md

 ## Dependencies
 We can keep the dependences in two group: (1) third-party tool dependencies; and (2) python dependencies.
-### Third-party tools
+### Third-party tools: Acquiring
-SAMPDI-3Dv2 uses below listed third-party tools to calculated features used for making the prediction from the input structure file (PDB v 3.0).
+SAMPDI-3Dv2 uses below listed third-party tools to analyze structure and these are used for calculating features used for making the prediction from the input structure file (PDB v 3.0).

  - DSSP: Download  it from  https://swift.cmbi.umcn.nl/gv/dssp/ and install using the instructions provided on the their website.
 We have used DSSP which is distribued with name mkdssp (v2.0.4).